Lincoln Park: Zoo

 Lincoln Park is well known for Lincoln Park Zoo, a free zoo that is open year-round.
-Lincoln Park Zoo is home to lions, penguins, gorillas, reptiles, monkeys, and other species totaling to nearly 1,250 animals.
+Lincoln Park Zoo is home to big cats, penguins, apes, reptiles, monkeys, and other species totaling to nearly 1,250 animals.
 The Pritzker Family Children's Zoo includes various North American wildlife and an indoor play area.
 Farm-in-the-Zoo is a representation of a working farm with cows, goats, ponies, pigs, and chickens; at select times, visitors can feed and interact with the animals at Farm-in-the-Zoo.
 In 2010, the Zoo transformed the South Pond into Nature Boardwalk, a managed habitat with prairie and wetland features.